USA and the UK

 Medical Examination and Vaccinations

-Anyone who wishes to immigrate to the United States must complete a medical examination and vaccinations.
-The specific ones which the applicant needs to take will be shown on the package which they receive from the NVC after the petition.
+Anyone who wishes to immigrate to the United States must complete a medical examination and receive the required vaccinations.
+The specific vaccinations that the applicant will need to receive will be communicated in the package which they will receive from the NVC after the petition.

 The applicant must receive a signed document from their medical professional detailing the medical examination/s they have received and the vaccinations they have taken.

 Which Documents do I Need to Include in an IR2 Visa Application?

 The applicant will need to send a number of documents to the NVC as part of the IR2 Visa application.
 All applications must include the following documents: